AshkanWatson/YouTubeDn/README.md

 Open Command Prompt With ```Win + R ```

 Then Move
+> 2.YouTubeDownload
-> 2.YouTubeDn.py To Command Prompt
+To Command Prompt And Give YouTube Link Address To Download